seraries/commonplaces/BadassByKathySierra/README.md

 ## Help Them Keep Wanting to Get Better

 Spoiler alert: intrinsic lack of motivation is usually not the reason users stop using our app, or stop improving at their given context.
 Most of our users are already motivated to become good at whatever they've chosen to use our tool to help them do.
-E.g., if you have a task management tool you are offering, your user has chosen to get that tool *because* they **want** to get better at task management.
-They've already got a healthy dose of motivation.
-When their motivation to get better at task management flags, it's not because they don't care about it anymore, it's because of one (or more) of three things:
+For example, if you have a task management tool you are offering, your user has chose that tool *because* they **wanted** to get better at task management.
+So they've already got a healthy dose of motivation.
+When their motivation to get better at task management flags, it's not because they don't care about it anymore, it's because of one (or more) of the following three things:

 - unanticipated difficulties ("Jeez, I didn't think it'd be this hard!")
 - loss of vision ("How is it that I'm going to get better at this?")